VICE U.K. originally published this article.

 What was your own coming-out experience like?

-Some people have been writing physical letters to themselves, other people I give them three questions, including: What does being queer mean to you?
+Some people have been writing physical letters to themselves.
+I've given other people three questions, including: What does being queer mean to you?
 Did you see any mainstream representation when you was growing up?

 How did you cast the people in the series?